vscode-kubernetes-tools/vscode-kubernetes-tools/debug-on-kubernetes.md

    * Launch VS Code.
    * Open a Spring Boot application.
    * If your application doesn't already have a Dockerfile, create one for it.
-   * Install [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) extension. (if not already installed.)
+   * Install [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) extension (if not already installed).
-   * Set up the image repository on the VS Code user or workspace settings, using the `vsdocker.imageUser` configuration setting. (if debugging on minikube, skip this step.)
+   * Set up the image repository on the VS Code user or workspace settings, using the `vsdocker.imageUser` configuration setting.
+(If debugging on minikube, skip this step.)
 ```javascript
   {
     ...